Chart Color Schemes

 Parkhurst - Kawana is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Parkhurst-Kawana's dwellings, as per the latest Census, consisted of 89.4% houses and 10.6% other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
-Home ownership in Parkhurst-Kawana stood at 25.8%, with mortgaged dwellings at 39.8% and rented ones at 34.4%.
-The median monthly mortgage repayment was $1,517, matching Non-Metro Qld's average, while the median weekly rent was $280 compared to Non-Metro Qld's $300.
-Nationally, Parkhurst-Kawana's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Parkhurst-Kawana's dwelling structures as per the latest Census showed 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro Qld had 88.5% houses and 11.5% other dwellings.
+Home ownership in Parkhurst-Kawana was at 25.8%, with mortgaged dwellings at 39.8% and rented ones at 34.4%.
+The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
+Median weekly rent was $280, compared to Non-Metro Qld's $300.
+Nationally, Parkhurst-Kawana's mortgage repayments were lower at $1,517 versus Australia's $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing